krestomatio/ansible-collection-k8s/README.md

 # Ansible Collection - krestomatio.k8s

-Meant to be used in conjunction with kubernetes and operator sdk
+Meant to be used in conjunction with Kubernetes and Ansible Operator SDK